 Special populations: Cancer survivors who are African American, Asian American, Hispanic or Native American

 Clinical trials provide the information used by the FDA to determine whether or not a cancer drug is safe and effective and should be approved for public use.
-Even when preliminary data is promising, it is always possible that a drug may be ineffective or have unintended serious side effects.
+Even when early data is promising, it is always possible that a drug may be ineffective or have unintended serious side effects.

 Clinical trials are experiments; they offer no promise of personal benefit to participants beyond helping society to understand if a particular treatment is useful.
 Clinical trial participants may have early access to experimental drugs, with the warning that the drugs may or may not work as hoped.
 Receiving the drug in question is not guaranteed; some participants receive the current standard of care or, in cases where there is not a standard of care, a placebo rather than the experimental drug.